-- We amended all employment agreements in early 2011 to: - Eliminate tax gross-ups on severance benefits; - Eliminate tax gross-ups on perquisites; - Eliminate the ability of executives to voluntarily terminate, without good reason, their employment within 12 months of a change in control and be entitled to severance benefits; and - Provide only pro-rata acceleration of performance-based equity awards upon a change in control contingent on actual company performance. - We award a significant portion of our long-term incentive compensation in the form of performance-based restricted stock units, which vest over a three-year period only upon the achievement of specific goals for EPS and total shareholder return.
-With a three-year vesting period, we hope to more closely align our Named Executive Officers' incentives with the long-term interests of shareholders. - We have a Bonus Recoupment or Clawback Policy which provides our Board with authority to recover a bonus or other incentive payout paid to any executive officer, including the Named Executive Officers, in the event there is a material restatement of the Company's financial results. - For those Named Executive Officers covered under the Defined Benefit Pension Plan, we provide supplemental benefits only to the extent that there have been reductions in benefits due to limitations under the Internal Revenue Code. - We maintain rigorous stock ownership guidelines which are set forth on page 41 of this proxy statement. - We maintain a policy that prohibits our Directors, Named Executive Officers, and other key executive officers from hedging the economic interest in the Company securities that they hold. - We have a policy relating to our Company stock that prohibits Company personnel, including the Named Executive Officers, from engaging in any short-term, speculative securities transactions, including purchasing securities on margin, engaging in short sales, buying or selling put or call options, and trading in options (other than those granted by the Company). - We consider internal pay equity analyses when making compensation determinations with regard to the Named Executive Officers. - The Compensation Committee uses tally sheets that provide information as to all compensation that is potentially available to our Named Executive Officers.

-- The Compensation Committee engages an independent compensation consultant that does not provide any services to management. - We have a strong risk management program, which includes our Compensation Committee's oversight of the ongoing evaluation of the relationship between our compensation programs and risk.
+COMPANY'S COMPENSATION PROGRAM - BEST PRACTICES IMPLEMENTED

+COMPANY'S COMPENSATION PROGRAM - BEST PRACTICES IMPLEMENTED

+✓ Long Term Performance Based Compensation

+We award a significant portion of our long-term incentive compensation in the form of performance-based restricted stock units, which vest over a three-year period only upon the achievement of specific goals for EPS and total shareholder return.
+With a three-year vesting period, we hope to more closely align our Named Executive Officers' incentives with the long-term interests of shareholders.

+✓ Active Improvement in Processes

+In 2011, we amended all employment agreements to eliminate:

+- Tax gross-ups on severance benefits; - Tax gross-ups on perquisites; - The ability of executives to voluntarily terminate, without good reason, their employment within 12 months of a change in control and be entitled to severance benefits; and - Non-prorated performance-based equity awards upon a change in control contingent on actual company performance.

+✓ Clawback Policy

+We have a Bonus Recoupment Policy which provides our Board with authority to recover a bonus or other incentive payout paid to any executive officer in the event there is a material restatement of the Company's financial results.

+✓ Lack of Gross-Up

+For those Named Executive Officers covered under the Defined Benefit Pension Plan, we provide supplemental benefits only to the extent that there have been reductions in benefits due to limitations under the Internal Revenue Code.

+✓ Rigorous stock ownership guidelines

+Named Executive Officers are required to own certain minimum amount of stock depending upon their salary, as described on page 43.

+✓ Hedging Prohibition Policy

+Our policy prohibits our Directors, Named Executive Officers, and other key executive officers from hedging the economic interest in the Company securities that they hold.

+✓ Responsible Employee Ownership We prohibit Company personnel, including the Named Executive Officers, from engaging in any short-term, speculative transaction with respect to Company securities, including purchasing securities on margin, engaging in short sales, buying or selling put or call options, and trading in options. ✓ Internal Pay Equity We consider a person's responsibilities, skill level, and effort in relation to other similarly-situated Named Executive Officers when making compensation determination. ✓ A Well-Informed Compensation Committee ✓ Independent compensation consultant

-We encourage you to read this Compensation Discussion and Analysis for a detailed discussion and analysis of our executive compensation program, including information about the fiscal 2012 compensation of the Named Executive Officers.
+We encourage you to read this Compensation Discussion and Analysis for a detailed discussion and analysis of our executive compensation program, including information about the fiscal 2014 compensation of the Named Executive Officers.

-Review of 2012 Advisory Vote on Executive Compensation
+Review of 2014 Advisory Vote on Executive Compensation

-At our 2012 Annual Meeting, our shareholders had the opportunity to provide an advisory vote on the compensation paid to our Named Executive Officers, or a "say-on-pay" vote.
+At our 2014 Annual Meeting, our shareholders had the opportunity to provide an advisory vote on the compensation paid to our Named Executive Officers, or a "say-on-pay" vote.
 Over 94% of the votes cast by our shareholders were in favor of the compensation provided to our Named Executive Officers.
-Accordingly, the Compensation Committee generally believes that such results affirmed shareholder support of our approach to executive compensation and did not believe it was necessary to, and therefore did not make, any significant changes to our executive officer compensation program or pay for performance philosophy solely in response to the vote.
-In addition, in recognition of the shareholders' majority preference expressed at the 2011 meeting, the Compensation Committee recommended and the Board approved an annual non-binding "say-on-pay" vote to occur at the meeting (see page 58), so that any shareholder concerns about executive pay can be acknowledged and considered in the timeliest manner.
+Accordingly, the Compensation Committee generally believes that such results affirmed shareholder support of our approach to executive compensation and did not believe it was necessary to, and therefore did not, make any significant changes to our executive officer compensation program or pay for performance philosophy solely in response to the vote.
+In addition, in recognition of the shareholders' majority preference expressed at the 2011 meeting, the Compensation Committee recommended and the Board approved an annual non-binding "say-on-pay" vote to occur at the meeting (see page 60), so that any shareholder concerns about executive pay can be acknowledged and considered in the timeliest manner.
 The Compensation Committee will continue to consider the results from this year and future advisory votes on executive compensation.